 Under the Foreign Exchange Administration Rules, foreign-invested enterprises in the PRC may purchase foreign exchange without the approval of the SAFE for paying dividends by providing certain evidencing documents, such as board resolutions and tax certificates, or for trade and services-related foreign exchange transactions by providing commercial documents evidencing such transactions.
 They are also allowed to retain foreign currency, subject to an approval by the SAFE of a cap amount, to satisfy foreign exchange liabilities.
-In addition, foreign exchange transactions involving overseas direct investment and exchange in securities and derivative products abroad are subject to registration with SAFE and approval or file with the relevant governmental authorities if necessary.
+In addition, foreign exchange transactions involving overseas direct investment or investment and exchange in securities and derivative products abroad are subject to registration with SAFE and approval or file with the relevant governmental authorities if necessary.

 On November 19, 2010, SAFE promulgated the Notice of Foreign Exchange on Relevant Issues concerning Strengthening the Administration of the Foreign Exchange Business, or SAFE Circular No. 59, which tightens the regulation over settlement of net proceeds from overseas offerings and requires that the settlement of net proceeds be consistent with the description in the prospectus for the offering.
+Article 1 of SAFE Circular No. 59 was replaced by Notice of the SAFE on Issues Concerning the Improvement of the Administration of Banks' Synthetic Position in Foreign Exchange Settlement and Sale on April 16, 2012.